There are many people who feel uncomfortable reaching out to others when they are in need of support (emotional, physical, financial, etc.).

 Currently, however, I feel totally ok asking for help.
 I feel I lean on others quite a bit when I feel wobbly.
 But I am very selective with whom I approach.
 I ask only those who I know have done extensive inner work and have both a strong sense of self as well as service.
 I trust them to honor their boundaries and give only what they are genuinely able to.

 These folks know how to give from their excess, not by depleting themselves.
-If they don’t have capacity in the moment, they know there’s no shame in honestly expressing, “I can’t support you in that way right now.”
+If they don’t have the capacity at the moment, they know there’s no shame in honestly expressing, “I can’t support you in that way right now.”

 They know I’m equally grateful to hear their no’s as I am their yes’s because even whilst I’m asking for help, I’m asking without attachment to an outcome and I always want them to check inward and prioritise their own values.